upala-digital-identity/docs/source/explosive-bots.rst

 **Groups with Fixed Hierarchy Levels**
 There is no leveling constrains per se.
 The hierarchy is built naturally with initiatives.
 But one can create a group which allows only subgroups of particular type to be included as members.
 A group like this could become a building block of a state ID based identity system (described a little further).

-**TCR Groups**
+**TCR Group**
 A group may decide to use Token curated registry to curate it's members.

-The Upala Universe
+Branches
 ------------------

-**Branches**
+It is also possible to build totally different and independent full-featured identity systems using Upala protocol.
+We call them **branches**.

+**Upala built in Branches**

-We can go further and build whole identity systems combining groups with similar properties.
+We can go further and build **whole identity systems** combining groups with similar properties.
 These systems can start as independent **branches** (that's how we call them).
 And then merge due to protocol compatibility.
-Here are a couple of example branches.
+Here are a couple of example branches:

-*Friends based branch*
-Friends join groups.
+*Friends based branch.* Friends join groups.
 Groups of friends join larger groups.
 And so on.
 Groups of groups will probably form around leaders.
 A betrayal (bot explosion) is seen by closest friends and naturally rumored around in the real world.
 A traitor will find it difficult to enter friends based system again.
 Same is for the group leaders.
 Everyone is incentivezed to admit only trusted people.
 The hierarchy of groups will reflect the real-world reputation.

-*State ID based branch*
+*State ID based branch*.
 Such a branch could rely on group types with fixed hierarchy levels.
 A user is allowed to join only a city-level group.
 City-level group joins region-level group.
 Then come country-level and world-level.
 Every level with its own entering rules, governance and incentives models.

 **Wraps**

-Branches use Built-in Upala protol.
+Branches use Built-in Upala protocol.
 Moreover The Upala protocol may be used to wrap existing identity systems and bring them into Upala Universe as well.

 Wrapped in Upala protocol